Dragiša Milović: Politics at the republic level in Serbia

 Milović appeared in the 107th position on the Democratic Party of Serbia's electoral list in the 2003 Serbian parliamentary election.
-The list won fifty-three seats, and he was not given a mandate afterwards.
-(From 2000 to 2011, Serbian parliamentary mandates were awarded to sponsoring parties or coalitions rather than to individual candidates, and it was common practice for the mandates to be awarded out of numerical order.
+The list won fifty-three seats, and he was not given a mandate.
+(From 2000 to 2011, Serbian parliamentary mandates were awarded to sponsoring parties or coalitions rather than to individual candidates, and it was common practice for the mandates to be assigned out of numerical order.
 Milović could have been awarded a seat in the assembly notwithstanding his position on the list, although in fact he was not.)
-He later appeared in the 201st position on a combined DSS–New Serbia list in the 2008 parliamentary election and did not receive a seat after the list won thirty mandates.
+He later appeared in the 201st position on a combined DSS–New Serbia (NS) list in the 2008 parliamentary election and did not receive a seat when the list won thirty mandates.

 Serbia's electoral system was reformed in 2011, such that mandates were awarded to candidates on successful lists in numerical order.
 Milović appeared in the sixty-second position on the DSS list in the 2012 Serbian parliamentary election and was not elected when the list won twenty-one seats.
 He left the DSS after Vojislav Koštunica retired as leader.